Overpriced Workout Gear: 16 Items That Are a Waste of Money

 Adjustable weights are convenient because lifters can buy only one set and change the weight as they please.
 They're not cheap, though.
-A Bowflex dumbbell that adjusts from 10 to 90 pounds sells for $289 at Walmart.
-For anyone who doesn't lift heavy, individual dumbbells are more budget-friendly.
+A Bowflex dumbbell that adjusts from 10 to 90 pounds sells for $280 at Walmart.
+Individual dumbbells will be the more sensible choice for most users.
 Lighter ones (5 to 15 pounds) start at a few dollars each.
 A no-cost option is to use bodyweight for exercises.

-Fitbits are useful for group challenges with friends and family, and for tracking health stats such as heart rate during a workout, although the devices' accuracy has been called into question by a recent study.
+Fitbits are useful for group challenges with friends and family, and for tracking health stats such as heart rate during a workout, although you can't always trust the devices' accuracy.
 All the more reason to stick with the basics.
 Good fitness trackers start at less than $50.
-Steer clear of branded Fitbit bracelets from the likes of Tory Burch that cost more than the device itself (up to $195).
+Steer clear of branded Fitbit bracelets that pump up the price without adding anything but style.

 Home training systems, such as a Bowflex home gym, Lynx Fitness board, or Power Press push-up training system from Maximum Fitness Gear, offer convenience at a steep price -- and they may just wind up in a corner gathering dust.
 For every muscle group targeted by a special training system, there are calisthenics or bodyweight movements that yield similar results.
 A few minutes of online research will generate plenty of free exercises to target the back, arms, glutes, quads, and more.